shumwaymark/sentinelcam/README.rst

 It is important to note that the collection of image data occurs independently from the tracking data.
 Some variation in the rate of capture can be expected.
-Differences from a perspective in real time are not expected to be signficant.
+Differences from a perspective in real time are not expected to be significant.
+There can also be minor differences between the clock times from one network node to another.

 To correlate tracking data back to a captured image, it is helpful to bind these together by estimating an elapsed time from the starting point for each data source, perhaps even with consideration for latency as an additional factor.

 DataPump and DataFeed
 ---------------------